 WCVB Channel 5 WHDH Channel 7

 These media outlets also publish changes to our normal operating hours on their respective websites and many provide text-messaging notifications, which is important especially during power outages.
 Only under extreme circumstances will the school close after students have arrived.
-If an early closing should occur, parents are expected to pick-up their children as soon as possible.
-In these cases, we also will cancel all after school activities.
+If an early closing should occur, parents/guardians are expected to pick-up their child/ren as soon as possible.
+In these cases, we will also cancel all after school activities.
 This is required so that our staff also may travel home safely.
 Closings during the day will be announced by a phone message and on local television stations.
-It is the responsibility of the families to keep their contact information current in the school database.
-Contact the main office to make any changes.
+It is the responsibility of the parents/guardians to keep their contact information current in the school database.
+Always remember to report an changes to telephone numbers, addresses and approved contacts to the school based main office.

 Emergency Evacuations

-In the event of an emergency evacuation requiring that students be evacuated from a school building to a designated location, families should not come to the school.
-FRCS will contact families as soon as it is safe and reasonable to do so and will provide updates.
+In the event of an emergency evacuation requiring that students be evacuated from a school building to a designated location, parents/guardians should not come to the school.
+Foxborough Regional Charter School will contact parents/guardians, as soon as it is safe and reasonable to do so and will provide updates.

 Fire and Evacuation Drills

-Safety Drills are conducted three to four times per year according to regulations set by the Foxborough Fire and Police Departments.
+Fire and Safety Drills are conducted three to four times per year according to regulations set by the Foxborough Fire and Police Departments.
 Evacuation exit directions and procedures are posted in all rooms and are reviewed with students on a regular basis.

-Lockdown Drills

-Reporting Contacts for Civil Rights, Harassment, and Bullying or Retaliation
+Reporting Civil Rights, Harassment, and Bullying or Retaliation

 Title IX of the Education Amendments of 1972 is a federal law that protects individuals from discrimination based on sex, including sexual orientation and gender identity, in education programs or activities that receive federal financial assistance, such as public schools.
-Individuals with concerns about discrimination on the basis of sex should contact the FRCS Title IX Coordinator: Michelle Struba.
-Other building-based concerns of bullying and/ or retaliation of students should be directed to the building-based Principal and Assistant Principal.
+Individuals with concerns about discrimination on the basis of sex should contact the Foxborough Regional Charter Schools Title IX Coordinator: For the reporting structure of district or building-based concerns regarding bullying and/ or retaliation of students or staff, please see the District Anti- Bullying Policy, District Bullying Prevention and Intervention Plan should be directed to the building-based Principal and Assistant Principal.

-Spirit Days
+Structured Family Engagement Opportunities

+Partners in Education (PIE)

+Partners in Education (PIE) is a parent-driven volunteer group dedicated to supporting the school and enhancing the quality of the educational experience at FRCS for all students and families.
+Key goals include:

+Supporting the school administration in its goals

+Raising funds for supplemental programs, enrichment, and supplies

+Hosting extra-curricular activities that encourage family involvement.

+Coordinating volunteer participation to support school programs.

 STUDENT SERVICES

 Multilingual Learners (ML)